ramonzx6/http-script-json/README.md

 You can install both in Linux using the script in <a href="https://gist.github.com/jjpeleato/3327c2e38fc0fea7d6602401f9849809">this repository!</a>

+You must have WHOIS package installed, you can do it on linux using the command "sudo apt install whois"

 ## Use

 To use the script, you should open the "url.json" file inside the folder "json" and put the URLs you would like to check.